bparanj/crystal/electronics/experiments/queue/shifting-stage.md

    - Place a multimeter across 2a and 1b to measure the output voltage.

 ### Steps:
-1. Set Initial Conditions:

    - Set the DC voltage source to 5V.
    - Set the current source to supply a constant current, e.g., 1 mA.

-2. Measure and Record Output Voltage:
    - Observe the multimeter reading to measure the combined voltage.

-3. Vary the Resistor or Current:
    - Change the resistor value (e.g., to 2 kΩ or 500 Ω) or adjust the current (e.g., 2 mA) in the current source.
    - Observe how the voltage across the resistor shifts the output voltage.

 ### Observations:

 1. Voltage Shift:
    - When the current increases, the voltage across the resistor (\( V_R = I \cdot R \)) increases, causing the output voltage to increase (if in series with the positive terminal).